dlops-io/video-in-out/README.md

-# text-to-image
+# Display Videos in Frontend
- DLOps: Text to Image
+ DLOps: Display Videos in frontend